Willy Korn's Clemson dreams derailed. The journey kick-started a career, and his life

 His dream was crushed.

 “I remember going off at halftime, and I knew I wasn’t going back in,” Korn said.
 “Changing from your equipment and taking your shoulder pads and your helmet off and switching back into your warm-up suit ...
 I just remember it was depressing walking back out to the stadium.
-You’ve finally got that chance to have that moment and then it was gone.”
+You’ve finally got that chance to have that moment, and then it was gone.”

 Korn saw minimal playing time throughout the 2008 season but was never 100 percent the rest of that year.
 He battled with Kyle Parker for the starting QB job in 2009, still not fully healthy, before losing out to the eventual first-round MLB draft pick.